neat/evolve

 EVOLVE_MIN_OFFSPRING_DEFAULT

-Minimum offspring allocation reserved for a surviving species during speciated reproduction.
+Minimum offspring allocation reserved for each surviving species during speciated reproduction so no viable lineage is starved out entirely.

 EVOLVE_OLD_MULTIPLIER_DEFAULT